ljavuras/evergarden/System/packages/evergarden-clock/README.md

 ### Linking daily notes

-If you aren't using `customJS.Periodic` from `evergarden-periodic`, update the following line in `Clock.tsx` to match the filename format of your daily notes:
+If you aren't using [[System/packages/evergarden-periodic/README|evergarden-periodic]], update the following line in `Clock.tsx` to match the filename format of your daily notes:

 ```js
 const dailyFormat = Periodic?.daily.format ??
 "YYYY-MM-DD";  // Change "YYYY-MM-DD" to your daily note format
 ```

-Again, check out available formats in [Moment.js docs](https://momentjs.com/docs/#/displaying/format/).
+Check out available formats in [Moment.js docs](https://momentjs.com/docs/#/displaying/format/).

 ## Dataview version